masteradios/video-streaming-springboot-react/README.md

 ## Features

 - **Upload Videos**: Users can upload videos in various formats (currently supports **AVI**).
+- - **Video Streaming in Chunks**: Videos are streamed in 1MB chunks.
+The backend will send 1MB of video data each time it's requested by the browser.
+This allows for efficient video streaming even for large video files.
 - **Convert AVI to MP4**: The backend uses **FFmpeg** to convert uploaded **AVI** videos to **MP4** format.
 - **Generate Thumbnails**: Thumbnails for uploaded videos are automatically generated and stored.
 - **View Uploaded Videos**: After uploading and converting the videos, users can view the uploaded videos in the browser.